Manoj632004/Question_Answering_System/README.md

 # Context based Question Answering System with use of Transformer model

-Overview:
-The Multilingual QA System is a Flask-based web app that allows users to ask questions in multiple languages and receive accurate answers.
-It leverages pretrained transformer models for efficient question answering.

 Features:
 Supports multiple languages for context and questions.
 Uses BERT-based models for accurate answer extraction.